andrewprojansky/LMAlgolabs/README.md

     ```

 These steps will ensure that the virtual environment is created, dependencies are installed, and the application is run, all with a single command, making it easier for you to get started.

+# Part 2: Evaluating Observables

+The second part of the tutorial is provided as a Jupyter notebook.